 Besides few old watermills, you won't see any settlement on this route.
 The length is 10 km, but if you are an experienced rafter you can also arrange a longer, 15 km route, that crosses Rastoke, the most extreme part of the river.

 5 | River Una

 Una River makes a natural border between Croatia and Bosnia.
-Rafting on Una river is extremely popular, especially among young party-seekers.
-And although there are Croatian agencies that organize rafting on Una, two most popular rafting agencies are in Bosnia: Kiro and Bijeli.
+Rafting on the Una river is extremely popular, especially among young party-seekers.
+And although there are Croatian agencies that organize rafting on Una, the two most popular rafting agencies are in Bosnia: Kiro and Bijeli.

 Both offer similar rafting trips:

 - Strbacki Buk-Lahovo, is a 15 km long route passing entirely through the Una National Park.
 This route is relatively challenging, especially the first part of the trip being a IV and V grade river.
 The trip takes 5 hours in total, out of which 4 hours of paddling.

 - Recreational, 13 km long route from Kostela to Grmusa is a perfect trip for beginner rafters and for families with children.
 Trip takes just over 4 hours, out of which almost 3 hours of paddling.

 - The longest route, from Kostela to Bosanska Krupa, has a difficulty level of II and III, and it's suitable to all ages and people who enjoy spending longer time in a raft.
 The trip takes 6 hours in total, with full 5 hours paddling.

 Bijeli also offers a fun 6 km night rafting route.
 A short in-town paddling with a beer stop.